 This Best Ever Homemade Mac & Cheese from Foodie Crush is making my mouth water!

-The best ever truffle mac & cheese…. with hand grated white cheddar.
+And the best Truffle Mac & Cheese…. with hand grated white cheddar.
 This sounds AMAZING!
 From Meg O. on the Go

 As we saw with the salads, you’ve really gotta have some veggies to round out your Thanksgiving menu.
 These side dishes are packed with veggies, and are simple enough to let the ingredients stand on their own.

-These Pomegranate Roasted Carrots with Brown Butter and Feta from How Sweet Eats look so amazing.
+These Pomegranate Roasted Carrots with Brown Butter and Feta from How Sweet Eats (pictured above) look so amazing.
 I have them on my menu for this year!

 Oh my gosh.
 Cheesy Cauliflower Au Gratin from I Wash You Dry looks incredible!